BSO: Your VisCom Family

 You are paying for this education.
 Get your money’s worth by getting the help you need from your instructors and the university.

-To expand your learning process and opportunities, make an effort of take part in activities outside of your classes.
-There are many ways to do this: Student organizations, Communication Week, gallery shows, guest speaker events and more.
+To expand your learning process and opportunities, make an effort to take part in activities outside of your classes.
+There are many ways to do this: Student organizations, student publications, Visual Discovery Conference, gallery shows, guest speaker events, and more.
 Consider becoming a VisCom Ambassador.

 You will have advising sessions each semester; make sure you attend — it’s required!